conradakunga/Blog/_posts/2025-11-14-how-to-serialize-numbers-as-strings-using-systemtextjson-in-c-net.md

     - Json
 ---

-Yesterday's post, "[How To Deserialize Numbers Serialized As Strings Using System.Text.Json In C# & .NET]({% post_url 2025-11-13-how-to-deserialize-numbers-serialized-as-strings-using-systemtextjson-in-c-net %})", looked at a possible scenario of how to **deserialize** numbers encoded as `strings`, in situations where y**ou are not in control** of your `Json` input.
+Yesterday's post, "[How To Deserialize Numbers Serialized As Strings Using System.Text.Json In C# & .NET]({% post_url 2025-11-13-how-to-deserialize-numbers-serialized-as-strings-using-systemtextjson-in-c-net %})", looked at a possible scenario of how to **deserialize** numbers encoded as `strings`, in situations where **you are not in control** of your `Json` input.

 In this post, we will look at the **opposite** problem - how to produce `Json` **compatible with a consumer beyond your control**, that expects numbers to be encoded as `strings`.

-The example type will be the Person:
+The example type will be the `Person`:

 ```c#
 public sealed class Person